Aprende-com/moodle-plugin-version-generator-action/README.md

 # Moodle Plugin Version Generator - GitHub Action
 GitHub Action that increases version number from selected Moodle Plugins.

-In order to make this work, include the following snippet in your **.github/workflows** directory
+In order to make this work, include the following snippet in your **.github/workflows** directory as **moodle-plugin-version-generator.yaml**:

 ```
 name: Moodle Plugin Version Generator